jk-fisher/the_viney_agency/_authors/macinnes_katherine_183018.md

 Her Snow Widows - The Scott Expedition and The Women They Left Behind was sold at auction to William Collins in 2019 and published to acclaim in 2022.
 She is a member of the Society of Authors and the Biographers Club.

-'An elegant, densely textured work, like a tapestry … A welcome contribution to polar studies.'
+'An elegant, densely textured work, like a tapestry ï¿½ A welcome contribution to polar studies.'
 Sarah Wheeler, Spectator

-'MacInnes handles the whole thing with masterly skill…takes us to the heart of the hope, love, anguish and grief' The Times
+'MacInnes handles the whole thing with masterly skillï¿½takes us to the heart of the hope, love, anguish and grief' The Times